albertaparicio/git-know-how/README.md

         If you see a long string starting with ssh-rsa or ssh-dsa, you can skip the ssh-keygen step.
 2. Generate a new SSH key:
         `ssh-keygen -t rsa -C "your@email.direction"`
         This command will prompt you for a location and filename to store the key pair and for a password.
 When prompted for the location and filename, you can press enter to use the default.

-        Use the command below to show your public key:
-        `cat ~/.ssh/id_rsa.pub` (the location of the key may vary if you chose a different one from the default)
+Use the command below to show your public key.
+The location of the key may vary if you chose a different one from the default:

+        `cat ~/.ssh/id_rsa.pub`

 3. Copy the SSH in the "SSH Keys" section of your profile's settings page.
 To copy the key to the clipboard, there is a differend command for every OS:
     - GNU/Linux (requires xclip):